as-ideas/recruitment-tests-public/frontend/frontend.md

       * Displaying the stars: display the name of the universe
       * Use the color of the star for some CSS styling (the colors are RED, BLUE, GREEN, YELLOW, BLACK)

-If you start the json-server with the mocked data, it will present you with the list of available resource paths.
+If you start the json-server with the mocked data it will present you with the list of available resource paths.

 ## Task 4 - JavaScript Tool Chain